IsaacThawer/BankruptcySolutions/README.md

     * Jest
     * Selenium
     * ChromeDevTools and Lighthouse
+***For more testing information and package dependencies, please reference the how-to-test.txt file within the repository, it gives detailed information on how to test the files.***

+`Since there is no .env file, it may cause some tests to fail.`

 ## Deployment
 Steps for deploying the project to a live server:
 - **Local Deployment:**
 1. Clone the repository using  `git clone https://github.com/IsaacThawer/BankruptcySolutions.git`.
 2. Run command `cd BankruptcySolutions` to navigate into proper folder .
-3. Install all the dependencies from commands found in the howtorun.txt file .
+3. Install all the dependencies from commands found in the how-to-run.txt file .
 4. Create env file with all variables needed within source code i.e. Cognito_pool_ID, Client_ID, REGION, and so forth.
 5. Create a node.js instance by running ` node server.js` and visit http://localhost:8000 .
 - **Cloud Deployment:**